binkley/kotlin-rational/README.md

 There are several places that might use LCM (_eg_, dividing rationals).
-This code relies on the factory constructor (`valueOf`) for GCM in reducing rationals to simplest form, and `gcm` and `lcm` methods are recursive between themselves.
+This code relies on the factory constructor (`valueOf`) for GCM in reducing rationals to proper form, and `gcm` and `lcm` methods are recursive between themselves.

 Do note, however, this code implements GCD and LCM recursively in terms of each other.